Don’t miss pregnancies affected by 22q11.2 deletion syndrome

 Maternal age is not a risk factor for having a pregnancy affected with 22q.1-9

-Join our webinar with Donna McDonald-McGinn MS, CGC Professor of Clinical Pediatrics, Perelman School of Medicine of the University of Pennsylvania and 22q patient advocates to learn:
+Watch our webinar with Donna McDonald-McGinn MS, CGC Professor of Clinical Pediatrics, Perelman School of Medicine of the University of Pennsylvania and a 22q patient advocate to learn:

 - What is 22q11.2 deletion syndrome (prevoiusly known as DiGeorge)